“Summer Harp Jam 2019” starts July 22nd, 2019!

 Q: Is the material in Summer Harp Jam unique to this course?
 If I’ve taken your other courses is this NEW material?

-A: This course is very cool and unlike any of my other courses.
+A: This course is very cool and unlike any of my other courses, though it is an incredible enhancement for most of the classes (especially for Hip Harp Toolkit & Jazz for Harps).
 I tried to make it more like a summer camp – with activities, LOTS of play, and no homework for one thing.
 If you’ve been in my courses you’ve probably experienced at least a little bit of “call and response” where I set up a background accompaniment on my looper and then I play little melodies and you play them back to me.

 Every time I do that people LOVE it and ask for more – so Summer Harp Jam is based entirely on “Call and Response” — on JAMMING together — because it’s such a fun and effective and freeing way to learn to improvise and to simply have FUN playing your instrument.